 Prostatitis is a very common condition experienced by men over the age of 40 which may be anatomically-motivated or caused by a psychological pain syndrome.
 Prostate inflammation can be caused by several known physical reasons, but most diagnosed cases of are considered idiopathic.

-The scope of this article is to help inform men about a lesser known possible cause and/or contributor to prostate issues.
+The scope of this article is to help inform men about a lesser known possible mindbody cause and/or contributor to prostate inflammation and pain issues.

 When the prostate is inflamed, the patient can experience a variety of symptoms, although these expressions are not guaranteed to occur.
 Some cases of prostate inflammation are completely asymptomatic and can remain unknown to the patient for a very long time.